This Step: Practice Driving

 You must hold your instruction permit for at least 182 days, starting the day after you get your permit, and abide by the following restrictions whenever you practice driving.

 A) Know Your Learner’s Permit Restrictions

-- Teens younger than 16 may only drive when accompanied in the front seat by a licensed driver who is a qualified person*, grandparent or qualified driving instructor*
+- Teens younger than 16 years old may only drive when accompanied in the front seat by a licensed driver over 25 years old, who is a qualified person*, grandparent or qualified driving instructor*

-- Teens 16 and older may only drive when accompanied in the front seat by a licensed driver who is at least 21 years old and holds a valid drivers license for at least 3 years.
+- Teens 16 years old and older may only drive when accompanied in the front seat by a licensed driver who is at least 21 years old and has held a valid drivers license for at least 3 years.

 - You must keep your learner’s permit with you any time you get behind the wheel; your test paper alone will not suffice